 Executives, managers, and individual contributors can communicate in real-time on the same platform.
 Information from the front lines can reach the boardroom in seconds—eliminating delay and information silos.

 Frontline workers are often the first public touchpoint, and receive immediate feedback from any brand’s most key critic—customers.

 This can happen in a wide spectrum of roles, from retail clerks to nurses to baristas.

 If your organization is investigating a frontline digital workplace initiative, effective change management is key.
 Below are common barriers that organizations encounter that can be easily alleviated.

 Frontline workers seldom have as much experience with digital workplace tools as office workers typically do.
 As a result, there may be a need for increased training for customer-facing employees.
 Communicate clear goals, direction, and guidelines to employees so that they can leverage the platforms effectively.

 Access to a chat tool can lead to toxic activity from untrained or malicious employees poisoning company culture and health.
-Make sure to communicate clear guidelines for proper usage of the chat tool and consider implementing an employee monitoring solution to prevent a human resource or PR nightmare.
+Make sure to communicate clear guidelines for proper usage of the chat tool and consider implementing an employee listening solution to prevent a human resource or PR nightmare.

 As with any new technology, security is something that should be considered.
 In a collaboration environment, there is a risk of employees sharing sensitive information—maliciously or out of ignorance.
 Unless properly coached, employees may share passwords, company information, and other personal identifiable information.